112 Years Ago

 Year Of Unity 1758

-Leandros knew that, on a day like this, anyone else would be appreciating the picturesque, woody landscape that passed them by.
-Instead, Leandros found his own attention straying repeatedly to his companion’s back.
-Roman marched along ahead of Leandros, a spring in his step and a small leather bag thrown over his shoulder.
+On a day like this, anyone else might appreciate the picturesque, woody landscape that passed them by, but Leandros found his own attention repeatedly straying to his companion’s back.
+Roman marched along ahead of Leandros, a spring in his step and a knapsack thrown over his shoulder.

-Leandros had been traveling with Roman for years now an still couldn’t understand how he did this — how he traveled like this, with so much ease.
+Leandros had been traveling with Roman for years and still couldn’t understand how he did this — how he traveled like this, with so much ease.
 Roman was always certain, always confident that he’d find what he needed eventually.
 Leandros didn’t have that kind of faith in the road ahead.
-If he’d been through half the trials Roman had, he felt quite sure he wouldn’t have any at all.
+And if he’d been through half the trials Roman had, he felt quite sure he wouldn’t have any at all.

-Still, traveling with Roman — even if it was at Devikra’s beck and call — had shown Leandros a new world.
+But traveling with Roman — even if it was at Devikra’s beck and call — had shown Leandros a new world.
 A free world, where maybe just around the bend, things did get better.
-It was one Leandros had difficulty growing accustomed to.

 Roman glanced back at him, his long, curly hair draped artfully over his shoulder, and Leandros nearly tripped over his own feet.
 Roman raised an eyebrow at him and, misunderstanding the alfar’s pensive expression, said, “You’re not still worrying about Alfheim, are you?
 Your family can do without you for a few days, and getting out will do you some good.”